 That last point is important: that the bosons have low mass-energy.
 This prevents fermions from becoming localized; the low mass-energy allows bosons to propagate far before being collapsed in a fermion event.
 This means that the fermions will be comprised of different bosons every time one is formed, which describes a plasma quite well: the result is a soup of particles that interchange with each other, where fermions have a different identity for each occurrence.

-Generally, a system of bosons and fermions is considered to be a plasma whenever its flux approaches or exceeds the mass-energy of the particles we're observing.
+Generally, a system of bosons and fermions is considered to be a plasma whenever its flux approaches or exceeds the mass-energy of the observed particles.
 There are many such examples:

 Our construction is not quite the same as WIMPs (weakly-interacting massive particles), because our particles have very little mass.
 Otherwise their interaction properties are broadly similar, notably:

 We originally proposed the creation of a 'fermion cloud' around dense bodies, in 2009, and in our 2010 paper: